 Ever wonder how it feels to lose control of your website?
 Not cool, believe us.
 Security is important not only in terms of knowing that your work is safe but also as a proof of trust and reliability for that community we mentioned above.
 Keep in mind that everyone wants protection, and any website, no matter the nature of it, lacks professionalism if doesn’t treat it with priority.

 Why should I pay attention to image optimisation?

 Mostly because you want to have a website that is fast, and offers a flawless experience for the users.
 Images are an important part of this puzzle and can have a huge impact on the entire flow.
-Nobody wants an annoying journey full with blockers.
+Nobody wants an annoying journey filled with blockers.
 In fact, nobody will struggle to make it happen.
-People will drop by the blink of an eye, and start searching different ways to fulfil their requests.
+People will drop by the blink of an eye, and start searching for different ways to fulfill their requests.

 Why I need SEO infrastructure?

 In fact, once you have a website SEO is something you can’t avoid.
 Google starts indexing your content, and if you don’t have knowledge about how to maximize its potential things can get blurry.
 You will not obtain the desired results.
 However, we are fully responsible and we build our themes taking into consideration consistent SEO practices.
 This way, you know for a fact that you start your digital journey with the right foot.